CFSI Welcomes U.S. Department of Commerce Report on Conflict Minerals Processing Facilities; Looks Forward to Future Collaboration

-September 8, 2014 -- The leading industry initiative on conflict minerals, the Responsible Minerals Initiative (RMI), welcomes the recent report from the U.S. Department of Commerce on conflict minerals processing facilities, and looks forward to the Department of Commerce’s efforts to collaborate further with existing industry efforts on conflict minerals due diligence.
+September 8, 2014 -- The leading industry initiative on conflict minerals, the Conflict-Free Sourcing Initiative, welcomes the recent report from the U.S. Department of Commerce on conflict minerals processing facilities, and looks forward to the Department of Commerce’s efforts to collaborate further with existing industry efforts on conflict minerals due diligence.

 Director of Communications & Stakeholder Engagement